Multiples

 Repeat Cards

 HeartIt's easy to make cards for Valentine's Day with repeats of stamped, punched or cutout hearts.
-See card ideas in the sidebar and below.
+See example card above.

 Refer to Tutorial #1: Four Patch Cards for how to make card blanks and envelopes.